 The most suitable model depends on the typical weight of the loads you carry, frequency of use, and how far you have to transport the load.
 The following folding hand trucks are at the top of their class, all valuable assets for home or business applications.

-- RUNNER UP: FULLWATT 264 Lb Capacity Folding Hand Truck and Dolly
+- BEST OVERALL: FULLWATT 264 Lb Capacity Folding Hand Truck and Dolly

 - BEST BANG FOR THE BUCK: Harper Trucks 300 lb Capacity Steel Hand Truck